oliviermirat/ZebraZoomDocumentation/docs/behaviorAnalysis/dataapi.md

 dataAPI.plotCurvatureYaxisApproximate(curvatureValues, xTimeValues, yDistanceAlongTheTail, videoFPS, videoPixelSize)
 ```

-### If you installed ZebraZoom with an Installer
+### If you installed ZebraZoom with an Installer or if your ZebraZoom output file is not in the ZZoutput folder

-If you want to use the ZebraZoom data API to retrieve data from output data files generated with a version of ZebraZoom installed with ["Installers"](/docs/gettingStarted/installation#using-installers-recommended-method), you will need to specify the full path to your video, for example:
+If you want to use the ZebraZoom data API to retrieve data from output data files generated with a version of ZebraZoom installed with ["Installers"](/docs/gettingStarted/installation#using-installers-recommended-method) or if you moved the outputs of ZebraZoom out of the ZZoutput folder, you will need to specify the full path to your video, for example:

 ```
 videoName = "C:/Users/yourName/Desktop/ZebraZoom/zebrazoom/ZZoutput/headEmbeddedZebrafishLarva"